julialamenza/Log-analyse/README.md

 You can check this queries at repo as well.
 ### How to RUN
-No terminal da máquina virtual, execute `python relatorio.py`.
-Aguarde alguns segundos e o arquivo `relatorio.txt` será atualizado.
-Caso o arquivo não exista previamente, ele será gerado.
+At the VM terminal run  `python relatorio.py`.wait and the file `relatorio.txt` will be updated.